fgadaleta/datascienceathome/_posts/2016-08-16-what-discovered-analyzing-favorite-twitter-accounts.md

 tags: [analytics, bigdata, data, twitter, data science, visualization]
 comments: true
 type: post
+summary: "As some might already know, I am a heavy Twitter user.
+You can find many thoughts of mine, findings and ideas, at least those ones I share with my followers.
+I also get inspired by the many researchers who, like me, use Twitter on a daily basis."
 ---

 As some might already know, I am a heavy Twitter user.
 You can find many thoughts of mine, findings and ideas, at least those ones I share with my followers.
 I also get inspired by the many researchers who, like me, use Twitter on a daily basis.
 As a data scientist I constantly analyze my own data, from my Fitbit to my Garmin, emails, documents and of course my Twitter timeline.
 Which is exactly what I am writing about in this post.

 As I am in the process of making a Twitter bot that takes my place when possible - when I am on holiday for instance - I need to know some fundamental info, in order to make the bot behave like a real human, or just being tailored to my own habits.

 Thus, I need to know when do people tweet during the day, when do they reply, how much do they tag their tweets and how long their tweets are.
 Moreover, I need to collect this information not for the entire Twitter universe, but for the tweets I am interested in and to which the bot will be responding or interacting with.